pbberlin/go-massmail/README.md

 ### URL for CSV files

 The CSV files containing the recipient emails and meta data
-can be downloaded via HTTP before the task execution.
+can be downloaded via HTTP before task execution.

 Configurable TTL to enforce ultra fresh recipient lists if need be.